An ACT Government Website

 Successful projects get a percentage of the total project costs.
 You must fund the remaining costs.

-• Most projects can receive up to 50% of the total project cost.
+• Most projects can receive at least 70% of the total project cost.

 • Not-for-profit organisations must contribute at least 20% of the total project cost.